ropensci/riem/cran-comments.md

 ## Release summary

-Switches to newer IEM metadata web services.
+* Switches to httr2 and httptest2 under the hood.
+* Improves error messages.

 ## Reverse dependencies